Rays vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have an implied moneyline win probability of 63.6% in this contest.
+- The Rays have a 59.2% chance to win this game based on the moneyline's implied probability.

-- Tampa Bay has played in 62 games with a set over/under, and have combined with its opponents to go over the total 35 times (35-24-3).
+- Tampa Bay has had an over/under set by bookmakers 63 times, and have combined with opponents to go over the total in 35 of those games (35-24-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!